Requesting temporary protection

 Format of the document issued to show the temporary protection status

-As soon as they obtain their status, beneficiaries of temporary protection will have to start the procedure to obtain a biometric card.
-The card is valid from the date their status is granted.
-While they wait for their biometric card and in order to prove their status as beneficiaries of temporary protection, the beneficiaries will receive the following documents:
+As soon as you are granted temporary protection status, you must begin the procedure to obtain a biometric card.
+The card is valid from the date your status is granted.
+Pending the issue of your biometric card, and in order to prove your status as a beneficiary of temporary protection, you will receive:

 - the agreement of the temporary protection; and